redlibrarian/redlibrarian.github.io/_posts/2020-01-28-knowledge-action-intellectual-freedom.markdown

 >Libraries have a core responsibility to safeguard and foster free expression and the right to safe and welcoming places and conditions.
 To this end, libraries make available their public spaces and services to individuals and groups without discrimination.

-"Foundations for achieving social justice", "safeguard and foster", "mmakes available" - these are all passive, infrastructural ways of describing libraries' role in society, and even though many supporters of IF-absolutism deny that neutrality remains at the heart of Canadian librarianship ("To my
+"Foundations for achieving social justice", "safeguard and foster", "makes available" - these are all passive, infrastructural ways of describing libraries' role in society, and even though many supporters of IF-absolutism deny that neutrality remains at the heart of Canadian librarianship ("To my